0x6b/b/README.md

 # Beacon

-A command-line task planning tool for my own use.
+A command-line task planning tool with a clean Display-based architecture for consistent formatting across CLI and MCP interfaces.

 ## Installation